fostermatt/socketSampleTest/README.md

 ```
 ## Running Instructions
 [Back to Table of Contents](README.md#table-of-contents)
 ### Compile
+*requires C++11 or better*
 To compile just run the `make` command.
 ### Usage
 Once compiled the executable will run as follows:
 ```
 ./main -i 127.0.0.1 -p 5000
 ```
-Either or both the IP address or port number can be omitted which will result in the default value being used.
+Either or both the IP address and port number can be omitted which will result in the default value being used.
 ### Client
+*cat and netcat are required for testing*

 The repo includes a shell script that will connect to the default IP and Port then send the included test.xml file.
 To use the shell script run as follows:
 ```